Graduate Certificate in Gerontology

 Graduates of the Graduate Certificate program have found jobs in both the public and private sectors, ranging from direct work with older persons to managerial/administrative positions.
 The program is approved by the NC Division of Health Service Regulation to offer the Administrator-in-Training Program for students who want to obtain assisted living facility administrator licensure.

-The Graduate Certificate program is 100% online and asynchronous, so students can schedule coursework and assignments around their job, family and other obligations.
-There is no requirement to be logged on at a particular day or time, nor is there any requirement to come to the main campus.
+The Graduate Certificate program can be completed 100% online so students can schedule coursework and assignments around their job, family and other obligations.
+There is no requirement to be logged on at a particular day or time, nor is there any online course requirement to come to the main campus.
+Other elective courses are offered only on campus.

 PROGRAM OF STUDY FOR THE GRADUATE CERTIFICATE IN GERONTOLOGY